abhishek22101/rtv-test/README.md

 ## Known Issues

-- Video player may have loading delays on slow connections
+- Video player may have issues due to invalid config key
 - Scroll arrows may overlap with content on very small screens
-- Some movie data might be missing or incomplete

 ## Future Improvements